jovaska1337/echo360_video_scraper/README.md

 1. Navigate to an echo360 classroom or media page with an url like the ones above on a browser with the extension installed.
 2. Open the extension popup. (refresh the page if nothing shows up)
-3. Select the streams you want to download. (`/media` pages always give one)
+3. Select the streams you want to download. (`/media` pages always show one)
 4. Click `Go`.
-5. After the tool scrapes the authentication cookies and video stream urls, You'll be prompted to save a file called `echo360.txt`. `echo360.py` will take this file as input from stdin.
+5. After the tool scrapes the authentication cookies and video stream urls, you'll be prompted to save a file called `echo360.txt`. `echo360.py` will take this file as input from stdin.
 6. Save the file into the directory you want to download the streams into.
-   If you have a POSIX shell available, you can use `echo360.sh` to pipe multiple `echo360.txt` files into `echo360.py` by saving them with the format `echo360*.txt`. (files will be concatenated in the filesystem order)
+   If you have a POSIX compatible shell available, you can use `echo360.sh` to pipe multiple `echo360.txt` files into `echo360.py` by saving them with the format `echo360*.txt`. (files will be concatenated in the filesystem order)
-7. When you have downloaded all the video stream metadata, either invoke `echo360.py` directly, piping `echo360.txt` into stdin ( `python echo360.py < echo360.txt`) or invoke `echo360.sh` in the directoy with all the `echo360.txt` files.
+7. When you have downloaded all the video stream metadata, either invoke `echo360.py` directly, piping `echo360.txt` into stdin (`python echo360.py < echo360.txt`) or invoke `echo360.sh` in the directory with all the `echo360.txt` files.
-8. `echo360.py` will then select the streams with the highest quality, download the streams onto disk and either re-encode or remux the streams into a single video file depending on the internal configuration.
-It's safe to interrupt the script with `SIGINT` (`CTRL+C`).
-The script will clean up all files if it executes without errors.
+8. `echo360.py` will then select the streams with the highest quality, download the streams onto disk and either re-encode or remux the streams with ffmpeg into  a single video file depending on the internal configuration.
+   (see the script for details) It's safe to interrupt the script with `SIGINT` (`CTRL+C`).
+The script will clean up all temporary files if it executes without errors.
 Re-executing after errors should resume correctly. (only partial re-encodes/remuxes are discarded)
 9. If the volume of the resultant video file is too low, you can use `volume.sh` to fix volume levels.
-(POSIX shell required) Multiple paths can be specified.
+(POSIX compatible shell required) Multiple paths can be specified.
 The default configuration can be overridden through the command line. (see the script for details) You can simply invoke it as follows: `./volume.sh <video path>`